-Coronavirus: Serum Institute dispatches first batch of vaccines; India records 12,584 cases
+Coronavirus: India records 12,584 new cases – lowest daily rise in seven months

 Drugmaker Moderna said that immunity from its Covid-19 vaccine should last a year.

+Meanwhile, the first consignment of Serum Institute of India’s coronavirus vaccines arrived in Delhi, four days before the country is set to begin its massive immunisation programme.
+Locally branded as Covishield in India, the vaccine is developed by the Oxford University and pharmaceuticals company AstraZeneca.

-Globally, coronavirus infections surpassed 9.08 crore cases, as more countries braced for wider spread of more virulent strains of the disease that has now killed 19.4 lakh worldwide, according to John Hopkins University.
+Globally, coronavirus infections surpassed 9.08 crore cases, while the toll from the disease climbed to 19.4 lakh, according to John Hopkins University.
 More than 5.02 crore people have recovered from the infection in the world.

 The national helpline number for the coronavirus is 011-23978046, and a toll-free number 1075.